BretFisher/dogvscat/README.md

 A Docker Swarm cluster needs more then just your app running, it often needs at least these additional services:

 - Layer 7 Reverse Proxy (to host multiple HTTP sites on one port)
-- Swarm-aware storage for data persistance
+- Swarm-aware storage for data persistence
 - Centralized logging of your app containers
 - Centralized monitoring of nodes and containers
 - Cluster management GUI